PimentoFr/ggj-2022/README.md

 # How to play

-You can launch the "Tutorial" to learn the mechanics of the game.
+You can launch the "Tutorial" to understand the game mechanics.
 Also, It will explain its speech.

+You can play on the web platform on this link "https://play.unity.com/mg/other/webgl-builds-140048".
+Remember to put in full screen.

 # Screenshots